loannpham87/triptips/README.md

 # **TripTips**

 <br>
 <p>TripTips is a social media app in which users are the driving force behind the kind of content that is curated.
-It's main purpose is to allow users to post pictures of their travels, whether it's beaches, museums, great restaurants, or outdoor activites.
-Other users can then pin those pictures to their own travel boards, populated by country/region.
-No need to read through endless- sometimes ranting reviews; just look through other users' pictures and decide for yourself what kind of adventure you're going to have!</p>
+Its main purpose is to allow users to post pictures of their travels, whether it's beaches, museums, great restaurants, or outdoor activities.
+Other users can then pin those pictures to their own travel boards, which are populated by country/region.
+No need to read through endless- sometimes seemingly ranting reviews; just look through other users' pictures and decide for yourself what kind of adventure you're going to have!</p>

 [Heroku Link](https://triptips-app.herokuapp.com/ "TripTips - Heroku")